axarekma/CardDetect/README.md

 python make_database.py
 ```

-if you want to download the images from Scryfall, you need to set the
+if you want to have everything work correctly, you need to download the images from Scryfall.
+This can be done by setting `DOWNLOAD_IMAGES_FROM_SCRYFALL` variable to `True`.

-`DOWNLOAD_IMAGES_FROM_SCRYFALL` variable to `True`
+The precalculated features and database in the repo do match, but no image match preview will be avbailable.

 You can change the sets you want to include by changing the `sets.` I trained on English sets (images defaulted to the ones without the missing language banner) until homelands.
 This is also the ONNX file that is included.